-The routes shall be further designed so that the patrol vehicle, when working, is able to attend any location on its route within 30 minutes of receiving a call from the Winter Service Duty Officer.
+The routes shall be further designed so that a patrol vehicle, when working, is able to attend any location on the route within 30 minutes of receiving a call from the Winter Service Duty Officer.

-Category A Winter Service patrols shall operate outwith the specified times when forecasts indicate an increased risk of delays and disruption to users caused by snow and ice conditions.
+Category A Winter Service patrols shall operate out with the specified times when forecasts indicate an increased risk of delays and disruption to users caused by snow and ice conditions.